 Sometimes you might have missed noticing your flaw which could have caused the rejection.
 So it is always better to get it checked and corrected by ISB admissions consultants.

-Sagar, who has an undergraduate degree in Management and an MBA in Communication Management explains how he strategized his ISB PGP application as a reapplicant.
-He had 7 years of working experience on various film marketing campaigns and shares how ISBmantra helped him put together the pieces of his profile into a unique story which helped him gain confidence.
+Aditya, who has a bachelor’s degree in Computer Science from SRM University, Chennai explains how he strategized his ISB PGP application and interview as a reapplicant.
+He has 2.5 years of experience in Healthcare Analytics and Consulting at ZS Associates and PWC.
+He shares how ISBmantra helped him put together the pieces of his profile into a unique story which helped him gain confidence.